catnnemo/nc-boundary-maker/README.md

 # nc-boundary-maker

 A small Python script that merges a subset of NC counties into a single dissolved polygon, using the included `nc_counties.geojson` boundary file.
 Made with Meshmapper admins in mind.
-Data set is the Census Bureau's 1:500k cartographic boundary file.

 ## Web App
 Go to https://catnnemo.github.io/nc-boundary-maker/